ngdinhtoan/hari/README.md

 ### Why Hari?

-When you write a client for RESTful service in GO, usually you have to define some structures to parse JSON response.
+When you make a client for RESTful service in GO, usually you have to define some structures to parse JSON response.
-It's bored and take time.
+It's boring and takes time.
 Hari will help you on that job.

-But, please be aware that generated struct may do not meet your requirement.
+But, please be aware that generated struct may not meet your requirement.
 You have to review it before using.

 ### How to use

-Install Hari by running command
+Install Hari by running the following command

     go get github.com/ngdinhtoan/hari

-Put JSON string into an file which must have `.json` extension, file name will be used to name struct.
+Put JSON string into a file within `.json` extension, the file name will be used to name struct.

-Example file `product.json` have content
+Example file `product.json` has content

 ```json
 {